Issues

 Property Taxes

-According to New Hampshire Business Review, New Hampshire relies more heavily on property taxes to fund state and local government than any other state.
-It is an inherently regressive tax that puts an inordinate burden on the poor, the young, and the elderly.
-The result of this disproportionate tax load is that property poor communities are forced to close schools and offer fewer opportunities to their students, young people wishing to stay in New Hampshire or relocate here are often priced out of the housing market, and the elderly on fixed incomes are unable to stay in their homes.
+Even as our property tax bills continue to rise, the state has repeatedly cut corporate taxes as companies earn record profits, reduced the meals and room tax, and eliminated the interest and dividends tax.
+According to New Hampshire Business Review, New Hampshire relies more heavily on property taxes to fund state and local government than any other state, and it's going to get worse.
+The property tax in New Hampshire is an inherently regressive tax that puts an inordinate burden on the poor, the young, and the elderly.
+The result of this disproportionate tax load is that property poor communities are forced to close schools and offer fewer opportunities to their students.
+Young people wishing to stay in New Hampshire or relocate here are often priced out of the housing market, and the elderly on fixed incomes are unable to stay in their homes.
 Finding a better system that takes some of the pressure off property taxes is essential to the continued health and development of New Hampshires evolving economy.

 Healthcare